theonewhoPrints/E-Data-Website/docs/DesignDoc.md

 ### Enhancements
 > _**[Sprint 4]** Describe what enhancements you have implemented for the project._
+Villain Profile -

 #### Profiles
 All users can personalize their profiles with custom pictures, achievements, and descriptions.
 Other users can view but not edit them.
 Villains' profiles are linked to their schemes for a better connection to their helpers.
 * Ability to add achievements/descriptions in the profile
+#### Sorting by Relevance
+All users can enhance their method of searching for villain's schemes on the cupboard by selecting search by relevance.
+This will reveal to a user the most vllanous schemes, by cross tagging strings in the scheme title that contain the most villanous actions to be at the top of the given results.
+* Ability to sort schemes by text of titles with the most villanous words.

 ## Application Domain